Opensourceful/WolfFlow-Cookiecutter/README.md

 You can customize the generated project by:

-1. Editing the system prompt files in `.roo/`
+1. Editing the system prompt files in `.Wolf/`
-2. Modifying the `.rooignore` file to control what files are included in context
+2. Modifying the `.Wolfignore` file to control what files are included in context
-3. Updating the `.roomodes` file to add or remove modes
+3. Updating the `.Wolfmodes` file to add or remove modes
-4. Customizing the default mode configuration in `roo_config/default-mode/`
+4. Customizing the default mode configuration in `Wolf_config/default-mode/`
 5. Adding project-specific information to the memory bank

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## Reporting Issues

-If you encounter any problems or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/hheydaroff/rooflow-cookiecutter/issues).

-## License

-This cookiecutter template is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.